 About the workshop

 Much has been done over the past 30 years to enhance access to justice in England and Wales.
 Improved witness and victim services, efforts to ensure consistency in sentencing approaches and rigorous service delivery performance measures have all been introduced, whilst the key principles of judgement by peers and an uncorrupted judiciary have been maintained.
-Achieving this balance has not been easy, particularly in a period of dramatic cuts to budgets, staff and resources.
+Achieving this balance has not been easy, particularly in a period of dramatic cuts to budgets, staff and resources and in the face of the unprecedented challenges of the pandemic.
 Through seminar discussions, expert speaker presentations and court visits you will be exposed to the challenges and opportunities of the current justice transformation agenda and hear about the successes and the failures experienced.

 What the workshop will cover